 You can get an idea of your odds of drawing a hunt by looking at the controlled hunt tables in the Big Game Regulations, where you will see the number of tags and number of 1st choice applicants from the previous year.
 Tag numbers and applicants can change from year to year, but usually not by large amounts.
-Another resource is the point summary report posted online, https://myodfw.com/articles/point-summary-reports
+Previous draw reports are available by logging into your ODFW account and selecting Download Controlled Hunt Reports or they can be viewed online, myodfw.com/articles/point-summary-reports

 Step 2: Decide if applying as an individual or in a party.

 Many hunters choose to join together with family and friends and apply for a hunt as a party.
 This means that either everyone in the party will draw a tag, or no one will.
-Parties will not be split if the nonresident maximum is reached for any hunt.
+Parties will not be split if the nonresident maximum is reached for any hunt or if not enough tags remain in the hunt for all party members to draw.
 Parties composed solely or partially of nonresidents will not be eligible to receive tags in a hunt after the nonresident maximum is reached.
 When applying as a party, all applicants must purchase separate applications and individual preference points are combined and then averaged for the group (averages of .51 and above will be rounded up, and averages of .50 and below will be rounded down).
 You must indicate whether you are applying as a party member or party leader.
 The party leader must apply before the party member(s).
 Party members must include the party leader’s ODFW ID# on their applications, and the party leader’s choices will apply to the entire group.
 There are no party applications for bighorn sheep, Rocky Mtn goat or premium hunts.